Waikiki Banyan

 No analysis available

 Water inclusion is one of the most consistently supported features in the dataset.
-The remarks repeatedly list water among the covered utilities, often with electricity, cable, hot water, sewer, and internet.
-The MLS data and public remarks align very strongly.
+Many listings explicitly say fees include water, often bundled with electricity, cable, internet, sewer, and hot water; current MLS data shows WATER in 18/20 listings.
+Evidence is very strong and consistent.

 No analysis available